Reflections on the design, applications and implementations of the normative specification language eFLINT: Introduction

-A general solution to automating compliance that is tenable from the legal perspective needs to address several requirements.
-Firstly, a formal representation of policies is required that is sufficiently general to capture policies from a variety of sources and at different levels of abstraction.
-For example, the GDPR privacy regulation is more abstract than an organisational policy or data sharing agreement.
-Secondly, the representation should enable different kinds of reasoning such as conformance checking to ensure the implemented (business) process can only behave in compliance with policies (see~\cite{groefsema2022} for definitions of compliance and conformance), property checking (e.g., model checking~\cite{clarkeModelChecking1999}) to gain confidence in the correctness of a policy specification, simulation to determine the effects of actions and the compliance of individual (hypothetical) scenarios, and search and optimisation for policy-aware planning.
-Thirdly, the solution should embrace the fact that legal processes such as interpretation and qualification are inherently subjective, and that compliance depends on (in)actions by users.
-These observations makes a fully \emph{ex-ante} approach untenable from a legal perspective (although practical in many situations).
-This is due to the fact that: \begin{enumerate*} \item the same legal norm may be interpreted differently by different stakeholders, \item conflicting legal norms may simultaneously apply to a case, \item norms may be interpreted differently and situations may be qualified different depending on the specifics of a case, and \item legal obligations may depend on actions by users that cannot be automatically enforced (an actor may decide not to comply with an obligation). \end{enumerate*} Solutions are needed in which violations within the system can occur and be observed, with \emph{ex-post} enforcement mechanisms, such as penalties and compensations, as a backstop to respond to non-compliance.
-An overview of the challenges related to compliance is given by Hashmi et al.~\cite{Hashmi2018b}
+Thirdly, the solution should embrace the fact that legal processes, such as interpretation and qualification, are inherently subjective, and that compliance depends on (in)actions by users.
+These observations render it impossible, from a legal perspective, that a system can prevent all violations by design without adaptation or response mechanisms.
+This is due to the fact that: \begin{enumerate*} \item the same legal norm may be interpreted differently by different stakeholders, \item conflicting legal norms may simultaneously apply to a case, \item norms may be interpreted differently and situations may be qualified differently depending on the specifics of a case, and \item legal obligations may require actions by users that cannot be technically enforced or are not automatically enforced to preserve the users freedom of choice. \end{enumerate*} Therefore, solutions are needed in which violations within the system can occur and can be observed, together with penalty- or compensation-mechanisms to respond to non-compliance.
+An extensive overview of the challenges related to compliance is given by Hashmi et al.~\cite{Hashmi2018b}.